 Commercial shark cartilage is primarily composed of chondroitin sulfate (a type of glycosaminoglycan), which is further broken down in the body into glucosamine and other end products.
-Although chondroitin and glucosamine have been extensively studied for osteoarthritis, there is no evidence supporting the use of unprocessed shark cartilage preparations for this condition.
+Although chondroitin and glucosamine have been extensively studied for osteoarthritis, there is a lack of evidence supporting the use of unprocessed shark cartilage preparations for this condition.
 Shark cartilage also contains calcium.
 Manufacturers sometimes promote its use for calcium supplementation.

 Shark cartilage supplements at common doses can cost as much as $700-1,000 per month.